-After we have given you our final decision, if you are still dissatisfied with our decision or the way we dealt with your complaint, you can ask this to be reviewed by our Independent Complaints Panel or investigated by the Housing Ombudsman Service.
+After we have given you our final decision, if you are still dissatisfied with our decision or the way we dealt with your complaint, you can ask this to be investigated by the Housing Ombudsman Service.

 The Housing Ombudsman Service is an independent organisation that investigates complaints.
 They are not an advocacy or support service (but there are other organisations who can help you with advocacy or support).